Nbisiing Indigenous

 Culturally Proficient Inquiry: A Lens for Identifying and Examining Education Gaps defines cultural competency as the capacity to interact compassionately, sensitively and effectively with people of different cultures.

 Given that this training is, most often, part of workplace learning, Nbisiing also works to develop professional competencies in working with Indigenous peoples.
-In other words, we work to provide participants with the knowledge, skills, abilities, and behaviours that contribute to individual and organizational improvement in the area of Indigenous Relations.
+In other words, we work to provide participants with the knowledge, skills, abilities, and behaviours that contribute to individual and organizational improvement in the area of Indigenous relations.

 What makes the Nbisiing training unique?